Back to top

 If You Go

-To get to Nicasio Valley Pumpkin Patch from northern Marin, take 101 to Lucas Valley Road.
+Nicasio Valley Pumpkin Patch is located at 5300 Nicasio Valley Road, Nicasio CA 94946.
+To get to there, take 101 to Lucas Valley Road.
 Head west on Lucas Valley Road until you get to Nicasio Valley Road.
 Turn right onto Nicasio Valley Road and follow it through the village of Nicasio.
 Nicasio Valley Pumpkin Patch will be on your immediate right as you head out of the village.
 You can also take Novato Boulevard west to Point Reyes-Petaluma Road.
 Turn left on Point Reyes-Petaluma Road and follow it until you get to Nicasio Valley Road.
 Turn left onto Nicasio Valley Road and follow it to Nicasio; you'll see the pumpkin patch just past Nicasio School.

 Restrooms are available in the form of port-a-potties with outdoor hand-washing stations.
 The picnic area has plenty of shade, but hats and sunscreen are a must.
 Make sure you wear something you don't mind getting dusty and dirty, too.